-Credit Risk
+Disclosures related to Credit Risk

 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-As of June 30, 2017, the District's investment in the LAIF, CalTRUST and SDPIF is noted in the table above.
+As of June 30, 2019, the District's investment in the LAIF, CalTRUST and SDPIF is noted in the table above.

-Interest Rate Risk
+Disclosures related to Interest Rate Risk